 It is bittersweet to send your child off to school for the first time.
 On one hand, you’re excited for this milestone.
 On the other, it’s heartwrenching to send your baby out into the real world.
 In order to help both parents and children feel ready for kindergarten, I assembled ten dos and don’ts for kindergarten readiness.

 Get a printable cheatsheet at the bottom of this post

-My “big girl” is starting school next week.
+My “big girl” starts school next week.

-While my sweet, eager little girl is only attending preschool for the first time, it got me thinking of how actual school isn’t that far off.
+While my sweet, eager little girl is only attending preschool for the first time, it got me thinking of how grade school isn’t that far off.
 Her planning, declarations to neighbourhood kids that “I’m going to a new school!” and requests to be at school before it starts has our whole family excited.

 The person especially proud?

 “The secretaries used to joke that I could sense a parent coming in for kindergarten registration from a mile away.
 I’d jump out of my office to greet them.”

 Though our little girl is not starting elementary school yet (her preschool is in an elementary school), I wanted to ask my mom, what she recommends parents do to make their child’s transition into kindergarten as smooth and successful as possible.
 Because my mom has 40 years of experience as a primary school teacher, principal, and university instructor for students in the teaching program, she has a wealth of knowledge when it comes to school readiness and success in kindergarten.

 Though these are important ‘dos and don’ts’ for kindergarten readiness, they generally apply to starting preschool, daycare or at a new school as well.